Creating and accessing NumPy arrays

 Another common need is to generate a fixed number of evenly spaced values

 b = numpy.linspace(-4.5, 4.5, 5) print(b) # output: [-4.5 -2.25 0.
 2.25 4.5]

-One can also create an array of a given shape and initialise it to zeros or ones using the handy functions zeros or ones.
+One can also create an array of a given shape and initialise it to zeros, ones , or arbitrary value using the handy functions zeros, ones, or full.